 The Safra’s Longitudinal Study

 In 2019, the study was initiated, and we began collecting data on children in kindergarten.
-Subsequently, we conducted three additional waves for the first, third, and fourth grades.
+Subsequently, we conducted five additional waves for the first, third, fourth, fifth and six grades.

 Each wave involved cognitive, linguistic, and emotional assessments.
-We also collected data from parents and teachers.
-Two additional data collection waves are planned for the fifth and sixth grades.
 Our database is the nation’s largest and facilitates research into vital child development factors.

 Our Child-centered Longitudinal Assessments